help celebrate the centenary of British ice hockey, Stewart Roberts,

 The dwindling resources available to GB led in 2000 to Woods’

-world rankings to a record low of 31st in 2006, though this was mostly
+rankings to a record low of 31st in 2006, though this was mostly due to

-due to their being deducted ranking points by the IIHF for their
+their being deducted ranking points by the IIHF for their inability to

-this country by the Anschutz Group, owners of London Arena, to coach
+country by the Anschutz Group, owners of London Arena and the Knights,

-the Knights, McSorley made his name as a colourful character who
+to coach the Superleague team, McSorley made his name as a colourful

-pleased British fans by promoting the rougher side of the sport.
+character who pleased British fans by promoting the rougher side of the

-(One of his brothers, Marty, was famous in the NHL for acting as Wayne
+sport.
+(One of his brothers, Marty, was famous in the NHL for acting as

 His appointment to the national team, therefore, was a surprise as

-Moreover, he was paid only his expenses, and Ice Hockey UK now insisted
+was to receive only minimal financial compensation and Ice Hockey UK

-that home-grown talent should be given preference over dual
+now insisted that home-grown talent should be given preference over

 McSorley was in charge of the squad for four seasons, during which time